drop-ener/ADSEC/README.md

 Here we h `global_bohrium.json`, along with a folder confs `confs` containing the bulk Al structure and VASP-related input files for the calculation.

 #### 2.2.1.
 Submit to the Bohrium
-The most efficient method for submitting an APEX workflow is through the pre-built execution environment of Argo on the [Bohrium cloud platform](https://bohrium.dp.tech).
+The most efficient method for submitting an ADSEC workflow is through the pre-built execution environment of Argo on the [Bohrium cloud platform](https://bohrium.dp.tech).
 This is especially convenient and robust for massive task-intensive workflows running concurrently.
 It is necessary to create a **Bohrium account** before running.
 Below is an example of a global.json file for this approach.

 ```json
 {